Mubarakjk/SwiftWeather/README.md

 SwiftUI Weather App with Day/Night Toggle and 5-Day Forecast
 # SwiftUI Weather App 🌤️🌙

 A SwiftUI-based weather app that showcases a dynamic interface with day/night toggle and a 5-day forecast.
-This project is perfect for learning SwiftUI components, state management, and custom UI design.
+I built this project while learning SwiftUI fundamentals from online tutorial
 ---

 ## Features